There are countless ways that we can all add a bit more mindfulness into our lives.

 Another program also found that mindfulness helped reduce obsessive thoughts, worry, and helped people judge their situations less harshly.

-Mindfulness has been shown to help lessen symptoms associated with anxiety, stress, and depression.
+Mindfulness has been shown to help lessen symptoms associated with anxiety, stress, low mood, and sad thoughts.
 By giving you the tools to better control and regulate your emotions, it can help lessen worry, as well as aid you in being kinder and more compassionate toward yourself.
 Mindfulness practice can help you step back from negative emotions, gain perspective, identify them, and accept them instead of fighting against them.

 Eating disorders, dysmorphia, and general body dissatisfaction plague women and men of all ages.
 In a study in which one group of women were assigned to a meditation group, and another to a control group, the women who were in the meditation group reported “significantly greater reduction in body dissatisfaction, body shame, and contingent self-worth based on appearance.”